astefan1/GoalAchievement/ReadMe.md

     * 'generateData_ANCOVA.R' defines a function to generate many datasets from an ANCOVA model
     * 'conductDA_ANCOVA.R' defines a function that applies the ANCOVA model to a list of generated datasets

-* 'generateData_ANOVA.R' is a function to create data under the ANOVA model, but is currently not used in the design analysis

 * 'analyzeDA_ANCOVA.R' contains functions for analyzing the results of the design analysis.
-Mostly for plotting.
+Mostly for plotting and tables.

 * 'resultsDA_ANCOVA.R' applies the functions for analyzing design analysis results to the DA results created from this project.

+* 'zzz_generateData_ANOVA.R' is a function to create data under the ANOVA model, but is currently not used in the design analysis

 ## Prior predictives
 * 'prior_predictives.R' contains a script to produce prior predictive plots like the one in the manuscript and the supplementary materials from the ANCOVA model